Assistance programs Madison County New York and Oneida

 They offer a few different options for people who are struggling with paying their mortgage or rent.
 They are also a great place to turn to for housing advice.

-Homeless programs - Access to shelters and how to get back into housing.
+- Homeless programs - Access to shelters and how to get back into housing.
+There are also loan programs for mortgages or rent and other services.

 Community Action Program for Madison County, Inc. offers residents several ways to find a job, or to improve their careers so they can increase their income.
 The agency offers employment services that can help the unemployed get a job, keep their current job or find a better job.
 They accomplish this goal by offering the following.